tommywu052/Thermal_MaskAI_mirror/Host_PC/README.md

 # Step 4: Make sure your Jetson device is up and running and execute "python maskai.py" using command line interface

 # Step 5: open any browser and go to: "127.0.0.1:8432/video_feed" to view live facial mask detection along with human forehead temperature detection

+# IMPORTANT: make sure your thermal camera is set to output "uint16" thermal data array